10eputzen/frontend-nanodegree-neighborhood-map/README.md

  1. Download the repository
  2. Unzip the repository

- 3a) For Testing the application offline, install the following [Chrome Plugin](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=de).
+ a) For Testing the application offline, install the following [Chrome Plugin](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=de).
 It is needed to allow requests to any site with ajax from any source

- 3b) If you have your own webserver, you don't need to install the plugin.
+ b) If you have your own webserver, you don't need to install the plugin.

- 4. Open the index.html with Chrome.
+ 3. Open the index.html with Chrome.